 The University fosters Dialogue and Partnerships with peer Universities.
 The Cluster is a network of collaborating institutions on the SDGs (see above list of members).
 During the 2022-2023 reporting period, there have been changes in management for subcluster activities and the lead is making efforts to reconnect.
-The cluster lead, University of Ghana had its Vice Chancellor and focal person retiring in 2021.
-New officers have taken up the IAU-HESD activities at University of Ghana and we will step up our partnerships with members in this cluster going forward.
+The cluster lead, University of Ghana had its Vice Chancellor and cluster focal person retire in 2021.
+New officers have taken up the IAU-HESD activities at University of Ghana, and we will strengthen our partnerships with members in this cluster going forward.